Implementing Asymmetric Dark Matter and Dark Electroweak Baryogenesis in a Mirror Two-Higgs-Doublet Model: Asymmetry Reprocessing

 \subsubsection{Equilibrium conditions}

 The lepton portal in Eq.~\ref{eq:lepport} induces chemical potential constraints given by

 As we are also working in a temperature regime below $10^5$ GeV where all Yukawa interactions are in equilibrium, the discussion of the additional constraints in the visible and dark sectors is very similar to the neutron portal.
 The only difference is that the additional scalars are in equilibrium while the portals are active, and so we must set $N_{\Phi} = N_{\Phi'} = 2$ in the visible hypercharge and dark charge neutrality conditions.
-We also only consider the case where $y_2^h = y_1^b$, and thus none of the particle species are Boltzmann suppressed in our temperature region of interest.
-This is due to the considerations from Fig. 1 in the original work; we are working at a parameter point with a large value of $\rho$, which preferences a dark quark Yukawa coupling structure where the largest coupling is only on the order of the standard model bottom quark Yukawa coupling.
+As we must have at least one $\mathcal{O}(1)$ dark Yukawa coupling, we consider a case where the dark top quark is Boltzmann suppressed in our temperature region of interest.
+We alter the charge neutrality and QCD sphaleron conditions as in the neutron portal case.

 Recall that the visible lepton mass eigenstates are not mirror partners of the dark lepton mass eigenstates.
 So, a lepton portal respecting the mirror symmetry will induce interactions between all pairs of visible and dark lepton mass eigenstates.
 As we assign chemical potentials to the mass eigenstates in each sector, the lepton portal thus introduces all possible constraints of the form given in Eq.~\ref{eq:lepton-portal-constraints}.
 This has the effect of setting the chemical potentials to be equal for all left-handed visible leptons and for all right-handed dark leptons; that is, $\mu_{l_{1L}} = \mu_{l_{2L}} = \mu_{l_{3L}} \equiv \mu_{l_L}$, $\mu_{e_{1R}'} = \mu_{e_{2R}'} = \mu_{e_{3R}'} \equiv \mu_{e_{R}'}$ and $\mu_{\nu_{1R}'} = \mu_{\nu_{2R}'} = \mu_{\nu_{3R}'} \equiv \mu_{\nu_{R}'}$.
 This then sets $L_1$ = $L_2$ = $L_3$ = $L/3$ and $L_1'$ = $L_2'$ = $L_3'$ = $L'/3$; thus, when the lepton portal is active, there are only two conserved charges: